tegan-lamoureux/optional/README.md

 ## optional

-A fast and simple terminal interface to the TD Ameritrade APIs for stock and options trading, written in ncurses and c++.
+A fast and simple c++ interface to the TD Ameritrade APIs for stock and options trading.

 #### Build Requirements
 * boost